snap-research/GenAU/AutoCap/README.md

 # Training
 ### Dataset
-Please refer to the dataset README (TODO) for instructions on downloading our dataset or preparing your own dataset.
+Please refer to the [dataset preperation README](../dataset_preperation/README.md) for instructions on downloading our dataset or preparing your own dataset.

 ### Stage 1 (pretraining)
 - Specify your model parameters in a config yaml file.
 A sample yaml file is given under `settings/pretraining.yaml`